11 Potential Signs You’re Drinking Too Much Water, from Doctors

-Most of us could stand to drink more water—but there is too much of a good thing.
+Most of us could stand to drink more water—but among those with the best hydration discipline, there can be too much of a good thing.

 How is it possible to drink too much water?

 Health authorities have educated us that drinking enough water is absolutely vital for our bodies to function properly.
 And it is—unless you drink too much of it.
 Though most people look out for the signs of dehydration, experts say overhydration can be equally as dangerous.

 Drinking too much water generally results in nothing worse than a frequent flier pass to the restroom—but under certain circumstances, it can cause extreme illness and even death, says Austin DeRosa, MD, urologist with UCHealth Cancer Center in Highlands Ranch, Colorado and chair of robotic surgery at the University of Colorado Medicine.
 Hyponatremia, sometimes called “water intoxication,” causes abnormally low levels of sodium and other electrolytes in your bloodstream, which then can lead to serious health problems such as seizures, coma, and, in rare cases, is fatal, he explains.

 Here, doctors share with The Healthy @Reader’s Digest how in severe cases, water intoxication can lead to serious health problems including seizures, coma, and, in rare cases, even death.
 “The idea that you should only drink water and that you can’t drink too much of it is one of the most common health myths I hear from my patients,” says Jennifer Caudle, MD, board-certified family medicine physician and associate professor at Rowan University School of Osteopathic Medicine in New Jersey.
 “This is a very dangerous myth because you absolutely can drink too much water, and it can have serious consequences.”